DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

 error: could not compile `enums` (bin "enums") due to 1 previous error
 ```

-Rust knows that we didn’t cover every possible case, and even knows which pattern we forgot!
+Rust knows that we didn't cover every possible case, and even knows which pattern we forgot!
 Matches in Rust are *exhaustive*: we must exhaust every last possibility in order for the code to be valid.
 Especially in the case of `Option<T>`, when Rust prevents us from forgetting to explicitly handle the `None` case, it protects us from assuming that we have a value when we might have null, thus making the billion-dollar mistake discussed earlier impossible.

 Key points about exhaustive pattern matching in Rust: